Vishalthakur010/Git-Trial/README.txt

 13. 'git diff commit1 commit2' --> gives the difference of all file changes between two commits.

 14. git commit -m "your commit message"  --> Directly add commit message without opening any text editor.

+15. 'git remote' --> list down all the remote connection names.

+16. Remote connection --> It helps you link two git repositories for uploading and downloading changes from each other.

+17. 'git remote add <name of remote> <link of remote>' --> This command help us to add a new link to the remote repo and give a name to it.

+18. 'git remote rm <name of remote>' --> Delete a remote connection.

+19. 'git remote rename <oldName> <newName>' --> Renames the remote connection.

+note : The name of the remote connection is always used to establish communication between the repos.